szymonmichalski/starid-1/docs/comments.md

 **triangle**

-represents a triangle as three constrained sides ab, bc, ca. travel around the sides ab to bc to ca so star pairs are not duplicated. if you turn around and travel ac to cb to ba, you get the same pairs backwards.
+represents a triangle as three constrained sides ab, bc, ca. travel around the sides ab to bc to ca so star pairs are not duplicated. traveling ac to cb to ba, you get the same pairs backwards.

+*prune* travel around ab to bc to ca pruning the pairs maps. at the end, prune empty stars from the sides.

+*update ab ca* bring in more constrained ab and ca sides

+*bd da* create bc and da sides for an abd triangle

+*dc ca* create dc and ca sides for an adc triangle

+*fourth star* use the additional information from a fourth star to further constrain the triangle sides. directly reduce sides ab and ca, then prune the triangle;

 **triangle side**